17 Behind-the-Scenes Secrets of Funeral Directors

 11. FORMALDEHYDE MIGHT BE DYING A SLOW DEATH.

 In addition to causing relatively minor problems, such as sinus issues and rashes (including one called “embalmer’s eczema”), formaldehyde is a carcinogen.
-The U.S. National Toxicology Program, among other groups, have said that people with high levels of exposure—such as embalmers—are at a higher risk for nasopharyngeal cancer, myeloid leukemia, and other forms of cancers.
+The U.S. National Toxicology Program, among other groups, has said that people with high levels of exposure—such as embalmers—are at a higher risk for nasopharyngeal cancer, myeloid leukemia, and other forms of cancer.

 12. YOU CAN’T REALLY BE BURIED UNDER A TREE.